top of page

 Day 87 - Wilhelmina Bay, Antarctica

 Today was fascinating; let's start in reverse!
-Heavy snow set in during dinner, and we scored a window table to ensure we could experience heavy snowfall while cruising; the first time we had been on a cruise and the ocean with snow, it was pretty surreal and beautiful, especially in Antarctica.
+Heavy snow set in during dinner, and we scored a window table to ensure we could experience heavy snowfall while cruising.
+This was the first time we had been on a cruise and on the ocean with snow; it was pretty surreal and beautiful, especially in Antarctica.

 It was heavy snow, and the snowflakes were the size of a cotton plant; it was what movies and picture books are made about.
 As dinner progressed, the deep blue ocean that engulfed us transitioned into a tinge of foggy grey; it was freezing over as the snow settled, and a thin layer of sea ice was beneath us.

-Let's jump back to the morning; it was an early start as our Kayaking was scheduled; take two.
-We made sure to fill our bellies with some fuel, and during breakfast, the news came it was cancelled.
-The weather was changing rapidly, and snow was gracing us with her presence; we did enjoy the morning show with the seals relaxing on the icebergs as we cruised by.
+Let's jump back to the morning.
+It was an early start as our Kayaking was scheduled; take two.
+We made sure to fill our bellies with some fuel, and during breakfast, the news came that it was cancelled.
+The weather was changing rapidly, and snow was gracing us with her presence.
+We did enjoy the morning show with the seals relaxing on the icebergs as we cruised by.

 The ship quickly changed its navigation from our original destination, Orne Harbour, to a new location, Wilhelmina Bay, where we could bring out the zodiacs and all get a chance for a scenic cruise through the sea ice and flows and be within inches of the icebergs.